thenodesk/RayTracingCUDA/README.md

 Ray Tracing using CUDA
 =====================================================================
-I'm using this project to learn more about how a ray tracing algorithm works, but also using CUDA to both accelerate image generation and understand how to adapt C++ code to a CUDA environment.
+I'm using this project to learn more about how ray tracing works, but also using CUDA to both accelerate rendering and understand how to port C++ code to CUDA.

 It is based on Peter Shirley's [Ray Tracing in One Weekend](https://raytracing.github.io/) book series and [NVIDIA's blog post](https://developer.nvidia.com/blog/accelerated-ray-tracing-cuda/).